Availity/availity-workflow/docusaurus/docs/recipes/logging.md

 Notice the prefix `data-av-analytics`.
 This directly corresponds to the `attributePrefix` property that we passed into the Analytics component above.
 Note that this is the default prefix and we can change that if we want to anything else as long as it doesn't conflict with other key properties on JSX components.

 One of the key's here is the `action` attribute.
 These can be of type `['click','blur','focus']`.
 In this case we want to log the event when the user `clicks` the link.
-The output of this went sent outbound to our analytics service looks like the below.
+The output of this when sent outbound to our analytics service looks like the below.

 ```json hideCopy=true
 {